XRPLF/xrpl-dev-portal/content/concept-checks.md

 XRP Ledger Checks have expiration times after which they may no longer be cashed.
 If the receiver doesn't successfully cash the Check before it expires, the Check object remains in the XRP Ledger until someone cancels it.
 Anyone may cancel the Check after it expires.
 Only the sender and receiver can cancel the Check before it expires or is cashed.
 The Check object is removed from the Ledger when the sender successfully cashes the check or someone cancels it.

-Checks are similar to [Escrow](concept-escrow.html) and [Payment Channels](tutorial-paychan.html).
-But there are two important differences between those methods and Checks:
+Checks are similar to [Escrow](concept-escrow.html) and [Payment Channels](tutorial-paychan.html), but there are two important differences between those features and Checks:

 * You can send issued currency with Checks.
 With Payment Channels and Escrow, you can only send XRP.

 * Checks do not tie up any funds.
 The XRP involved in Payment Channels and Escrow cannot be spent until it is redeemed with a claim provided by the sender (Payment Channels), or released by an expiration or crypto-condition (Escrow).

 * You can send XRP to yourself through Escrow.
 You cannot use Checks or Payment Channels to send XRP (or, in the case of Checks, issued currencies) to yourself.

-***Note:*** The [Checks](reference-amendments.html#checks) amendment changes the expiration behavior of the [OfferCreate transaction](reference-transaction-format.html#offercreate).
-For more information, see [OfferCreate](reference-transaction-format.html#expiration).
+***Note:*** The [Checks amendment](reference-amendments.html#checks) changes the expiration behavior of the [OfferCreate][] transaction.
+For more information, see [Expiration](reference-transaction-format.html#expiration).

 ## Why Checks?